patnaikshekhar/FunctionalToolsForSalesforce/readme.md

 # Functional Tools for Salesforce

 Functional programming has really not been a thing on the Salesforce platform.
 However since functional programming is **awesome** and is becoming more and more **popular**, here is a library which allows us to do some sort of functional programming in apex.
 This is work in progress at the moment.
+Of course all this would've been easier if Apex supported Generic fully, and if it supported passing functions as arguments or even anonymous classes.

 ## Usage - FuncTools class
 This is a class containing the basic map, reduce and filter functions and can be used with any standard List.